 Although calcium deposits are not generally harmful, it is advisable not to leave them untreated.

-If the deposits last longer than 1 to 2 months, cause extreme pain and discomfort, or continue to grow in size or number, you should contact your doctor immediately.
+If the calcium deposits on the face or skin last longer than 1 to 2 months, cause extreme pain and discomfort, or continue to grow in size or number, you should contact your doctor immediately.

 Calcium deposits on the skin are the tiny, firm, and yellow or whitish bumps that appear on your body without any warning.
 These could be due to any underlying medical conditions.
-If you discover any such bumps, consult a dermatologist immediately and get them diagnosed.
+If you discover any such skin disorders, consult a dermatologist immediately and get them diagnosed.

 You can manage the condition if you find out the cause early.
 Diet, massages, and other medical treatments will help you relieve the condition.
-With timely treatment and care, you can get rid of calcium deposits and flaunt healthy skin.
+With timely treatment and proper skin care, you can get rid of calcium deposits, and manage overall skin health.

 Frequently Asked Questions